avishekdutta14/iMAGine/README.md

 ### Filtering of raw reads

 Quality assessment and filtering of raw reads are done using fastp.
-The user can play around with a lot of [parameters](https://github.com/OpenGene/fastp#all-options) and also modify IMAGINE accordingly.
-IMAGINE uses default parameters along with -e 30 for removing all the reads whose average quality score is less than 30.
+The user can play around with a lot of [parameters](https://github.com/OpenGene/fastp#all-options) and also modify iMAGine accordingly. iMAGine uses default parameters along with -e 30 for removing all the reads whose average quality score is less than 30.
 This is done to remove low-quality reads since the assembling using metaSPAdes is very sensitive to low-quality data.

 :warning: The -w (number of threads used) is kept to 1 to make the run deterministic (reproducible).
 The user can change -w to higher values but should be aware of non-reproducible results (the changes in result will be very low and not significant) :zebra:.
 Since this process does not take a huge time, setting the number of threads to 1 will not increase the run time hugely.